kevinliu8896/microblog/README.md

 This is an example application featured in my [Flask Mega-Tutorial](https://blog.miguelgrinberg.com/post/the-flask-mega-tutorial-part-i-hello-world).
 See the tutorial for instructions on how to work with it.

+## Installation
+### Mac
+1. Use terminal to run the installmac.sh script
+1. Run the macrun.sh script to start the Blog

 ## Development Cycle:
 1. Create an appropriate [issue](https://github.com/JoshuaPicchioni/microblog/issues) on github.
 1. Create a branch from the issue (look at the side bar).